EtherealEngine/etherealengine-docs/docs/developer/typescript/02_basics/01_recap/01_styling.md

 But, when the codebase grows, this style can make a big difference in the readability of our code.

 Arrow functions are also used extensively all throughout the engine's codebase.
-So, even if you don't prefer them, at least you need to know about how they work so that you are not confused the first time you find this styling somewhere.
+So, even if you don't prefer them, at least you need to know about how they work so that you are not confused the first time you find code using this style.

 :::important[first assignment]
 Change the style of the BasicsTutorial code:
-: Remove any named functions that are assigned to an object
+.
+Remove any named functions that are assigned to an object
-: Use arrow functions directly as object fields
+.
+Use arrow functions directly as object fields

 There are not that many to change.
 We only had one named function! :)
 :::